rcjj98/tp/docs/DeveloperGuide.md

 An invalid csv file path also follows the conditions as defined by the [export feature](#export-feature).

 #### Implementation

+The import feature is facilitated by the `ImportCommand` while the necessary checks for the import feature is facilitated by the `ImportCommandParser`.

 The following sequence diagram summarises how the import operation works.